• Skip to primary navigation

 For making the outer layer:

-In a bowl, take the flour with baking soda, baking powder and sieve the flour couple of times.
+• In a wide bowl, take the flour along with baking soda, baking powder and sieve the flour couple of times.
 Then add curds, oil, curds, sugar and salt in the same order.

-Add the warm milk and knead into a soft dough.
-Make sure to add the milk gradually and not make the dough sticky.
+• Gradually add the warm milk and knead into a soft dough.
+Make sure to knead the dough well so that it is not sticky.
+Add little more flour if needed.

 For making the filling: